philippeback/getcleandataproject/Codebook.md

 Removal of unnecessary activityId column
 ----------------------------------------

-The ActivityId column is not needed anymore as it was solely useful for joining.
+The activityId column is not needed anymore as it was solely useful for joining.
 As it represents the same data as activity, we can get rid of it.

 ```
 mergedData <- mergedData[ ,-which(names(mergedData) %in% c("activityId"))]